Skip to main content

 When and how is the swap charged?

-The swap is debited or credited at 23:00 GMT, known as "rollover".
-If you hold a position after this time, the swap will be automatically applied to your account.
-Please note that on Wednesdays the swap is multiplied by three to compensate for the weekend.
+The charge or credit of the swap occurs at 23:00 GMT, known as "rollover."
+If you hold a position past this time, the swap will automatically apply to your account.
+Note!
+On Wednesdays, the swap is multiplied by three to compensate for the weekend.

 Main types of swaps in the market